imkikev/openAiAgentsChatbot/README.md

 - **Guardrails**: Input validation and routing using guardrails.
 - **Asynchronous Execution**: Supports asynchronous operations for efficient processing.
 - **Testing**: Includes unit tests for backend logic using `pytest` and `pytest-asyncio`.
+- **File Retrieval with Vector Store**: Retrieve relevant information from your uploaded documents using OpenAI’s FileSearchTool.

 ---